tensorflow/build/tf_sig_build_dockerfiles/README.md

 # Tips:
 # - Don't forget the . at the end
 # - Optionally, add '--pull' or '--no-cache' if you are having rebuild issues
-# - The build must work with Python 3.6 through Python 3.9
 DOCKER_BUILDKIT=1 docker build --pull --no-cache \
   --build-arg PYTHON_VERSION=python3.9 --target=devel -t my-tf-devel .
 ```